cbroomhead/webscraping_wine_project/README.md

 ## Introduction
 The project was to learn how to use a webscraping tool and analyse the dataset.
 The webiste scraped is wine.com's 'Best Rated Wines Online 94 Points &amp; Above| Wine.com'.
 The dataset contains +23,822 rows and wine attributes such as: product name, retail price, varietal, origin, average rating, and count of ratings.
+After cleaning the dataset I ended up with 22,579 entries.

 ## Project Tools